Divestment Home Page

 “The United Methodist Church opposes continued military occupation of the West Bank, Gaza, and East Jerusalem, the confiscation of Palestinian land and water resources, the destruction of Palestinian homes, the continued building of illegal Jewish settlements, and any vision of a 'Greater Israel' that includes the occupied territories and the whole of Jerusalem and its surroundings.”

 The vote to affirm this in 2004 was 877-19.
 This is still the position of our church today.
-This resolution was adopted with stronger language in 2012 - see "Opposition to Israeli Settlements on Palestinian Land."
+This resolution was adopted with stronger language in 2012 (Resolution #6111) and was re-adopted in 2016 and 2024 - see "Opposition to Israeli Settlements on Palestinian Land."

-Yet there are still companies in portfolios of GBPHB and other United Methodist agencies that profit from Israel's occupation.
+Yet there are still companies in the portfolios of Wespath and other United Methodist agencies that profit from Israel's occupation.

-We need to make sure our church funds are not being invested in companies that profit from an occupation we clearly oppose.
+We need to make sure our church funds are not being invested in companies and other properties that profit from or support the oppression of the Palestinian people that we clearly oppose.
 In the words of Rabbi Brant Rosen, "At the very least, will we be ready to put our money where our moral conscience is?"